 Settlement Type Settlement Description Settlement

 Regional Centre Major focus for development in the District; suitable for the largest scale developments.
 Dover

 District Centre Secondary focus for development in the District; suitable for urban scale development.
 Deal

 Rural Service Centres A principle focus for services for the rural catchment area and suitable for a scale of development that would reinforce its role as a provider of services to a wide rural area.
 Sandwich

 Aylesham

-Local Centres Villages that provide services for a local rural area and a secondary focus for development in the rural area at a scale that would reinforce their roles.
+Villages that provide services for a local rural area and a secondary focus for development in the rural area at a scale that would reinforce their roles.
 Ash

 Wingham

 Eastry

 St Margaret's-at-Cliffe

 Shepherdswell

 Kingsdown

 Elvington

 Eythorne

-Larger Villages Settlements that have limited services for residents where windfall development would be acceptable in principle in or adjoining.
-Capel-le-Ferne
+Larger Villages Capel-le-Ferne

+for residents where windfall development would be acceptable in principle in or adjoining.
 Lydden

 Preston

 Goodnestone

 Worth

 Guston

 Northbourne

 Alkham

 East Langdon

 Smaller Villages and Hamlets Small settlements with few facilities where windfall infill development would be acceptable in principle.
 Great Mongeham

 Denton

 Ripple

 Finglesham